All about feeding

 |

-It is also used to increase relative humidity in the brood area (70%) to allow brood development.
-Brood is indeed sensitive to dehydration (bodily drying) and can disappear entirely from the hive if there is a shortage of water.
+It is also used to increase relative humidity in the brood area (70%) to allow its development.
+Brood is indeed sensitive to dehydration (bodily drying) and can disappear entirely from the hive if there is a water shortage.
 Water is also used to regulate the colony’s body temperature (through ventilation).
-However, it must be specified that the bee’s metabolism does not allow the elimination of water.
+It should be specified, however, that the bee’s metabolism does not allow the elimination of water.
 The bee therefore cannot regularly consume nectar, which is very moist. |

-In winter, bees consume the water resulting from condensation of ambient hive humidity, due to the temperature difference between the core of the cluster (warm) and the periphery of the colony (cold).
+In winter, bees consume the water resulting from condensation of the ambient humidity inside the hive, due to the temperature difference between the core of the cluster (warm) and the periphery of the colony (cold).

 7. Individual and collective reserves